Frequently Asked Questions

 What degree programs are offered within Near Eastern Languages and Civilization?

-Undergraduate students may earn a minor or a major in Near Eastern Languages and Civilization leading to a Bachelor of Arts degree.
-The department does not offer a program leading to a Ph.D.
+Doctoral students: NELC does not have a Ph.D. program.
 Those seeking study leading to a Ph.D. should consider the Ph.D.
-Interdisciplinary Program in Near and Middle Eastern Studies:
+Interdisciplinary Program in Near and Middle Eastern Studies

 How can I declare NELC as my major?